 About Me

-I am a 6th Year PhD student at Purdue University working with Professor Dan Goldwasser in Natural Language Processing, originally from California.
-I am currently looking for full time positions, starting in Summer 2024.
-I have completed internships at Microsoft Research, Amazon Science, Fujitsu, and several startups (Loom.ai and UnifyID).
-I have also published 5 first author papers (along with several workshop papers), and have been accepted at top NLP conferences like ACL, NAACL, and AACL.
+Previously, I completed my PhD at Purdue University working with Professor Dan Goldwasser in Natural Language Processing and Multimodal understanding, originally from California.
+My PhD Dissertation was focused on Interactive Learning and Social Media Understanding.
+I published 5 first author papers (along with several workshop papers), and my work has been accepted at top NLP conferences like ACL, NAACL, EMNLP, and AACL.

 Broad Research Interests